-According to the IRS, it will not report improper payment rates for Net PTC because it is the Treasury Department's position that reporting improper payment estimates for the PTC requires coordination with the Department of Health and Human Services, which shares responsibility for administering this credit.25 In April 2017,26 we reported that the OMB established an interagency working group in Fiscal Year 2015 that included representatives from the IRS, the Treasury Department, the Centers for Medicare and Medicaid Services, and the Department of
+According to the IRS, it will not report improper payment rates for Net PTC because it is the Treasury Department's position that reporting improper payment estimates for the PTC requires coordination with the Department of Health and Human Services, which shares responsibility for administering this credit.
+In April 2017, we reported that the OMB established an interagency working group in Fiscal Year 2015 that included representatives from the IRS, the Treasury Department, the Centers for Medicare and Medicaid Services, and the Department of

-24 The Affordable Care Act limits the amount of tax that individuals with income between 100 percent and 400 percent of the Federal Poverty Line will have to repay.
+&lt;sup>12 The Affordable Care Act limits the amount of tax that individuals with income between 100 percent and 400 percent of the Federal Poverty Line will have to repay.

-25 The Department of Health and Human Services Centers for Medicare and Medicaid Services is responsible for determining the amount of the APTC the taxpayer is eligible to receive.
+&lt;sup>13 The Department of Health and Human Services Centers for Medicare and Medicaid Services is responsible for determining the amount of the APTC the taxpayer is eligible to receive.

-26 TIGTA, Ref.
+&lt;sup>14 TIGTA, Ref.
 No. 2017-40-030, Revised Refundable Credit Risk Assessments Still Do Not Provide an Accurate Measure of the Risk of Improper Payments (Apr.
 2017).